-Desired levels of service are informed by feedback from internal customers, the progress and outcomes of the Property Business Plan, service request trends and consultation with stakeholders.
+Desired levels of service are informed by feedback from internal customers, service request trends and consultation with stakeholders.
 New corporate strategies arising from Sustainable Sydney 2030 Community Strategic Plan also require consideration in determination of optimal service levels.

 The City has quantified minimum condition levels for the City's property on a building by building basis.
 See section 10.3.2 below.